hashbbg/bbgchallenge8/readme.markdown

 ![Alt theme illustration](https://github.com/hashbbg/bbgchallenge8/raw/master/theme_illustration.png)

-[#bbg](http://hashbbg.com) is having its either monthly game creation challenge!
+[#bbg](http://hashbbg.com) is having its monthly game creation challenge!
 During the next month, entrants will be creating a game around the theme/name chosen by [videogamena.me](http://videogamena.me/).
 Each entrant has a maximum of 12 hours to create code, art and music towards their game.

 If you have an itch to work with friends, then feel free to team up and submit a team entry.
 Every member has 12 hours, and the size of your team has to be disclosed with your submission.